 Could your business survive such challenges?
 Santa shared with me his powerful knowledge and experiences as the principal of his global overnight delivery service.
 In the spirit of Givers Gain, he wanted me to share with you the challenges of his business from legal altercations to temperamental reports from all those elves on the shelf:

 C = Create Big Dreams H = Have Passion and a Plan for Achieving Your Dreams R = Really know what Your Customers Want I = Investigate Your Competition S = Schedule Everything and Stay on Time T = Train Your Team to Have Your Vision Too M = Make Sure You Protect Your Brand A = Attitude is Everything – Have Fun!
 S = Select an Outstanding Business Coach

 You and your business will benefit by incorporating Santa’s wisdom and experience.
-As a result of putting these tips into practice, you can develop an outstanding business in 2020 with a “clear vision”.
+As a result of putting these tips into practice, you can develop an outstanding business next year.

 What do Santa Claus, the Easter Bunny and “six degrees of separation” all have in common?
 They are all urban legends!
 Time to put the kids to bed.
 I don’t want to stir up any trouble with Christmas around the corner.
 What I do want to take issue with is the six-degrees thing.

 You’ve heard that there are “six degrees of separation” between you and anybody else on earth that you would like to meet.
 Right?
 Amazing, isn’t it?
 Unfortunately, it’s just not true!
 Well, I hate to burst your bubble, but the idea that we are all connected through six degrees of separation is rooted in myth–not in fact.